oceaness/dock-rpi-rtsp-matrix/conf/README.md

 If any options are left blank defaults will be used.

 ### Display blanking - `blank`
 The `blank` option will black out the Raspberry Pi's display to hide the command line boot text whilst the cameras are loading.
-It is recommended that you enable this setting by setting it to `blank=true`.
+To disable it set `blank=off`.

-It is disabled by default.
+It is enabled by default.

 ### Number of visible feeds - `on_screen`
 The `on_screen` option allows you to adjust how many video feeds you want visible on the monitor.
 There are 3 matrices that can be configured automatically, these are shown below.